Research 101: Brain Development

 Why is this Important to Hydrocephalus?

 Recent research had concluded that abnormal cell junctions in the VZ leads to VZ disruption.
 The disruption of the VZ results in two inseparable phenomena: loss of ependymal cells which eventually leads to hydrocephalus and loss of NSCs and NPCs which leads to abnormal neurogenesis.
 It is hypothesized that abnormal neurogenesis as a result of VZ disruption causes the irreversible neurological impairments which accompany hydrocephalus.
-This will be further explained in the next installment of this blog series.
+This will be further explained in the next installment of this blog series: New Theories in Fetal-Onset Hydrocephalus.